-Critics of Andrei Rublev too often made the mistake of trying to understand the film as if it were purely part of the traditional historical and biographical genre.
-However, this sort of framework is too narrow for Tarkovsky’s multi-figured canvas.
+However, critics of Andrei Rublev too often made the mistake of trying to understand the film as if it were purely part of the traditional historical and biographical genre.
+This thing is, this sort of framework is too narrow for Tarkovsky’s multi-figured canvas.
 Only with time would more and more people begin to understand the true extent of this sublime work.

 The idea to turn to the period of the Middle Ages and the central figure of the Russian Pre-Revival came to Tarkovsky partly because of the widespread interest in ancient Russian art that re-emerged during the mid-fifties.
 In 1960, the 600th anniversary of Andrei Rublev’s birth, celebrations were held and the Museum of Old Russian Culture officially opened in Moscow.
 Within a year, Tarkovsky had submitted an application to shoot a film about the great icon painter.